Updated: February 14, 2019

 Report a suspected data breach >>

-All information pertaining to an individual, for instance a name or e-mail address.
+All information pertaining to an individual, for instance a name or e-mail addresses.
 It also includes data that indirectly relate to someone’s identity, i.e. personal details such as an IP address, a card number or transaction data.
 Combined with other data, these details can be traced to an individual.

 General Data Protection Regulation (GDPR)

 European legislation regulating the careful processing and free movement of personal data.
-This Regulation was adopted and became applicable in all EU member states on 27 April 2016, subject to a two-year transition period to enable organizations to make their administrative and operational processes compliant with the new law, which will become enforceable on 25 May 2018.
+This Regulation was adopted and became applicable in all EU member states on 27 April 2016, subject to a two-year transition period to enable organizations to make their administrative and operational processes compliant with the new law, which became enforceable on 25 May 2018.

 General Data Protection Regulation Implementing Act